Understanding Your Subconscious Mind For Better Results

 Most people have yet to understand this because they live the same life even though they’ve read dozens of personal development books and practiced positive thinking for years.

-When you have an inner dialogue mentioned above, don’t fool yourself, you’re not discussing your subconscious mind.
+Don’t fool yourself when you engage in an inner dialogue like the one mentioned above.
+You’re not discussing your subconscious mind.

 You can’t have a conversation with your subconscious; you’re having a conscious conversation with yourself talking to your tape player.